 - Can take longer if you’re proficient with clippers

 What Exactly Is a Nail Dremel?

-A nail dremel is a rotary tool that work by grinding your dog’s nails down.
-They’re a good alternative for dogs who hate having their nails clipped by guillotine style clippers, though the noise they make does take some getting used to.
+A nail Dremel is a rotary tool that works by grinding your dog’s nails down.
+They’re a good alternative for dogs who hate having their nails clipped by guillotine-style clippers, though the noise they make does take some getting used to.

 Find a Comfortable Position to Trim Your Dog’s Nails

 Before you start trimming your dog’s nails, find a comfy spot for both you and the dog.
 Position your dog in a way that ensures you can reach all its paws easily, without having to twist its legs.
 Try the sofa, for instance.
 Place a towel on your lap and have your dog put its front paws on the towel.
 This way you can firmly grip the paw and have it in full view as well.
 Some owners find it easier not to sit opposite their pet, but to face in the same direction instead.
 By experimenting a little, you’ll discover soon enough which position works best for you and your pooch.